CROSSING THE AISLE

 YOU CAN DO IT.

-If any of these things describe you, below is a list of suggestions that might help you get back on track to the "old you" who was perhaps more happy go lucky with less stress in your life.
-The you who enjoyed the beautiful little things in this world without worrying about how to control every aspect of human behavior you disagreed with.
+If any of these things describe you, below is a list of suggestions that might help you get back on track to the old you who was perhaps more happy go lucky with less stress in your life.
+The you who enjoyed all the beautiful little things in this world without worrying about how to control every aspect of others human behavior and their ideas you disagreed with.

-• Everyone's political opinions come from a variety of experiences and events that happened in their lives, just like yours.
-And like you, other people with different views value their world views.
+Everyone's political opinions come from a variety of experiences and events that happened in their lives, just like yours.
+And like you, other people with different views value what they believe.
 Being too quick to shut others down could be a sign that your identity is too closely tied to your political beliefs.
-Sometimes, we get angry with people because they are revealing a truth we don't want to admit.
+Sometimes, we can actually get angry with people because they are revealing a truth we don't want to admit.
 By dismissing them, we don't have to think about it.
-And believe it or not YOU COULD BE WRONG.
+And, believe it or not, YOU COULD BE WRONG.
 Try to find shared values.
 We are more alike than you think.

-• Open your ears.
+Open your ears.
 Hear what the other point of view is saying first.
-Then, if you can't calmly convince another person with facts (not a social media opinion) indicating that your views should be considered, then politely agree to disagree.
-If you need to resort to yelling or cursing the person you are trying to convince, you probably DON"T REALLY BELIEVE what you are supporting or know why you are supporting it.
-You might need some anger management or perhaps to start believing in a higher power in the universe (higher than you).
+Then, if you CAN'T calmly convince another person with facts, (not a social media opinion) indicating that your views should be considered, then politely agree to disagree and walk away.
+If you need to resort to yelling or cursing, you probably DON"T REALLY BELIEVE what you are supporting or know why you are supporting it.
+Try to get more facts.
+Do the work.
+Ask yourself, "why does this make me so angry"?
+The main thing is to put your opinions into perspective and remember, they are just opinions.

-• Always keep in mind that free people have been debating political ideas in America for 250 years.
+Always keep in mind that free people have been debating political ideas in America for 250 years.
 Both good and bad things have come out of it all.
-Mostly good or perhaps you would not be here.
-Those who were in the heat of the discussion years ago are now gone just as we all will be.
+Mostly good or perhaps we would not be here living in freedom.
+Those who were in the heat of the discussion years ago are now gone, just as we all will be.
 Try your best to be a good steward of freedom, but always try to KEEP YOUR SENSE OF HUMOR.
-Life goes by too fast.
+Life goes by very fast.
 Don't waste it on fighting with and dismissing others.
 Ask good questions and hear the answers.
+If you have real facts that can educate, then use them.
+But, if you are only stating an opinion, say so.
+America has always been about a diversity of opinions and we are praised for that.

-• Name calling and labeling those that disagree with you is exhausting.
+Name calling and labeling those that disagree with you is exhausting and never works.
 One of the keys to happiness and joy is to let go of negative energy.
 Did Jesus know this?
-When he said to forgive everybody, perhaps he knew that with forgiveness comes a peace that is hard to find anywhere else.
+When he said to love and forgive everybody, perhaps he knew that with less tension, comes a peace that is hard to find anywhere else.
 Was he saying, in a sense, that forgiveness is THE PRICE WE PAY to get the true meaning of peace and joy on earth.
-Could be.

-• It's important to know "WHEN TO SAY WHEN".
+It's important to know "WHEN TO SAY WHEN".
 Some debates have no chance of being civil.
 It might be because one of the people involved is just having a lousy day.
 Or even a lousy month.
-All kinds of thing can put us in a bad mood.
-If you find that the person you are debating with is on a nasty argumentative level at all times, it may be time to postpone this conversation.
+All kinds of things can put us in a bad mood.
+If you find that the person you are debating with, (OR YOU) is on a nasty argumentative level at all times, it may be good to postpone this conversation.
 Try to have empathy for whatever they may be going through.
 In fact, why not ask them if anything is wrong and can you help in any way.

 Review